nihelkb/Parking-Jam/README.md

 This project is oriented to emulate the game **parking-jam** using the **model-view-controller** arquitecture pattern.

-**Controller** is the class that handless the communication between the model and the view.
+**Controller** handles the communication between the model and the view.
 Is in charge of starting the game, handling the user input and updating the model.

-**model** is formed by four classes.
-The first one is *car.java* that represents a car with all the characteristics.
-For example length, id, orientation...
-Another one is *level.java* is the class that represents a level in which we have the board, create the cars, verify if a movement is valid, reset the level and level up.
-Furthermore, *game.java* represents the game and is in charge of managing the different levels, create a new game, manage the score, and more.
-And last but not least, *parking.java* is the class that is representing the board.
+**Model** package is formed by four classes.
+The first one is `Car`, that represents a car with all the characteristics such as length, id, orientation...
+Another one is `Level` is the class that represents a level in which we have the board, create the cars, verify if a movement is valid, reset the level and level up.
+Furthermore, `Game` represents the game and is in charge of managing the different levels, create a new game, manage the score, and more.
+And last but not least, `Parking` is the class that is representing the board.

-**mainframe** is the class in charge of controlling the gui.
+**View** package contains classes responsible for the graphical user interface (GUI) of the game.
+The `MainFrame` class represents the main frame of the game and manages the game's GUI components.
+The `CarPanel` class handles the display and interaction of draggable cars on the game board.
+The `ImagePanel` class represents a tile on the game board and displays an image as a tile.
+The `ParkingPanel` class displays the parking area on the game board.
+The `Constants` class contains constant values used throughout the GUI.
+The `MusicPlayer` class manages and plays music tracks and sound effects in the application.

 ### Car Class